Vietnam.vn - Nền tảng quảng bá Việt Nam

 Unlike many other professional photographers, Tan mainly uses basic equipment such as Canon 700D, R50 and 2 old lenses.
 Photo post-processing is mainly done on the phone, using applications such as VSCO, Canva or Picsart.

-Because of his illness, Tan's hands shake, so he has to adjust his own technique to get sharp photos, like setting the shutter speed to 1/320 or faster.
+Because of his illness, Tan suffers from hand tremors, so he has to adapt his own techniques to get sharp photos, like setting his shutter speed to 1/320 or faster.

 Not only taking photos, Tan also creates unique typography (designing and creating the shape of sentences and letters to be aesthetically pleasing, expressing a certain style) into each frame - both to increase the depth of the work and as a way to combat "brain theft".